Feminist anime shows in Japan are cut from a different cloth compared to the feminism we know in the west.

 Or a world where you pay 90% taxes and your life isn’t even your own.
 Let alone a life that’s happy or has a chance of being fulfilling.

 The revolutionary army is a subtle group of people who’ve been gaining power and numbers over the years.
-They create a group called Night Raid.
+They created a group called Night Raid.

 This group specializes in killing high profile figures, and their overall goal is to create a revolution and destroy the government to start things over.